OUR BEGINNING...

 to both our ever growing, live, in-person gatherings

-and to our growing online community too.
+and to our growing online community as well.